-Target

-To provide shareholders with a total return of 8% to 10% per annum, to be achieved over the medium term.

-Outcome for the year

-Total return of 15.4% for the year to 31 March 2019.

-Performance against target

-Continued outperformance.

-Rationale and definition

-- Total return is how we measure the overall financial performance of the Company - Total return comprises the investment return from the portfolio and income from any cash balances, net of management and performance fees and operating and finance costs.
-It also includes movements in the fair value of derivatives and taxes - Total return, measured as a percentage, is calculated against the opening NAV, net of the final dividend for the previous year, and adjusted (on a time weighted average basis) to take into account any equity issued and capital returned in the year

-Performance over the year
+Total return Rationale and definition Performance over the year % on opening Net As 2015 sset Value 24.6% Total return is how we measure the overall financial performance of the Total return of £258 million in the year, or 15.4% on opening NAV Company year, or 15.4% on opening NAV 2016 14.0% The portfolio performed well overall 2017 9.4% Total return comprises the with strong performance in particular 2018 28.6% investment return from the portfolio and income from any cash from TCR, WIG, Attero and Valorem 2019 15.4% balances, net of management and Target To provide shareholders with a total return of 8% to 10% per annum, to be balances, net of management and performance fees and operating and finance costs.
+It also includes movements in the fair value of derivatives and taxes Total return, measured as a percentage, is calculated against the opening NAV, net of the final dividend for the previous year, and adjusted (on a time weighted average basis) to take into account any equity issued and capital returned in the year Annual distributic pence per share • This measure reflects the dividends Performance over the year Proposed total dividend of 8.65 2015 7.00p distributed to shareholders each year pence per share, or £70 million, is in line with the target set at the beginning of the year 2016 7.25p+ 2017 7.55p The Company's business model is 2018 7.85p+ to generate returns from portfolio income and capital returns (through Income generated from the portfolio and cash deposits, including non- income cash distributions and other 2019 8.65p value growth and realised capital + Special dividends 2016: 17p 2018: 41.4p Target Progressive dividend per share policy.

-- Total return of £258 million in the year, or 15.4% on opening NAV - The portfolio performed well overall with strong performance in particular from TCR, WIG, Attero and Valorem - The outperformance in total return was driven mainly by the sale of the Company's holding in XLT - The hedging programme continues to reduce the volatility in NAV from exchange rates - Costs were managed in line with expectations

-Annual distribution pence per share

-+ Special dividends (2016: 17.0p - 2018: 41.4p)

-Target

-Progressive dividend per share policy.

 Targeting a full year dividend for FY19 of 8.65 pence per share.

-Outcome for the year

-Total dividend of 8.65 pence per share paid and proposed.

-Performance against target

-Target met.

-Rationale and definition

-- This measure reflects the dividends distributed to shareholders each year - The Company's business model is to generate returns from portfolio income and capital returns (through value growth and realised capital profits).
-Income, other portfolio company cash distributions and realised capital profits generated are used to meet the operational costs of the Company and distributions to shareholders - The dividend is measured on a pence per share basis, and is targeted to be progressive
+Outcome for the year Total dividend of 8.65 pence per share paid and proposed.
+Performance against target Target met. profits).
+Income, other portfolio company cash distributions and realised capital profits generated are used to meet the operational costs of the Company and distributions to shareholders The dividend is measured on a pence per share basis, and is targeted to be progressive income from portfolio companies, totalled £202 million for the year.

-Performance over the year

-- Proposed total dividend of 8.65 pence per share, or £70 million, is in line with the target set at the beginning of the year - Income generated from the portfolio and cash deposits, including non-income cash distributions and other income from portfolio companies, totalled £202 million for the year.
 Operational costs and finance costs used to assess dividend coverage totalled £37 million in the year.
-The dividend was fully covered for the year - Setting a total dividend target for FY20 of 9.20 pence per share, 6.4% higher than for FY19
+The dividend was fully covered for the year Setting a total dividend target for FY20 of 9.20 pence per share, 6.4% higher than for FY19